mhm-ufz/mHM/INSTALL.md

 - a fortran compiler
 - make (a tool to compile a program)
-- cmake (version >= 3.5) (a tool to create a system dependend makefile)
+- cmake (version >= 3.5) (a tool to create a system dependent makefile)
 - fitting netcdf-fortran libraries (libraries for the usage of the data format netcdf on which mhm depends)
 - (optional, but makes things much easier) git

 Git is a version-control system.
 If you want to contribute to a project, it is highly recommended to use Git.
-You can use Git to download (clone) the project to your local pc and have a look to the history or synchronize it without copying the whole repository again.
+You can use Git to download (clone) the project to your local pc and have a look at the history or synchronize it without copying the whole repository again.
 You can also download the project folder without Git, but this would not allow you to pull updates from and push changes to our repository.